sungnga/instagram-clone-app/README.md

     - Use the Material UI Dialog component to render the dialog box
     - In the Dialog component, render the user's profile_image, a question to unfollow this particular user, an Unfollow button, and a Cancel button
     - For the Cancel button element, add an onClick event handler that pass in the onClose function
+- **Building the PostCountSection component:**
+  - In the post count section, we want to include the number of posts, number of followers, and number of following
+  - In the ProfilePage component:
+    - Pass down the defaultCurrentUser as user props to the PostCountSection and NameBioSection child components
+  - In the PostCountSection component:
+    - Receive the user props from the ProfilePage parent component
+    - This user object contains the posts, followers, and following properties and each one is an array
+    - Create an array containing the "posts", "followers", and "following" element and assign it to options variable
+    - Then in the return section, map over the options array and for each option element, target that option property in the user object and chain on `.length` to get the total number in that option array
+    - When screen size that is below small, these 3 items shift below the NameBioSection and dividers are added above and below them.
+And the texts are muted to grey tone